Red-Folder/Cordova-Plugin-BackgroundService/3.1.0/README.md

 ```
 ## Change Log ##

+* 9th November 2013 - Added ability to listen for doWork() updates using registerForUpdates/ deregisterForUpdates.
+See individual version README for support info (rolling out version by version.
+For more info see https://github.com/Red-Folder/Cordova-Plugin-BackgroundService/issues/17
+* 20th September 2013 - Added runOnce support (see https://github.com/Red-Folder/Cordova-Plugin-BackgroundService/issues/14)
 * 4th September 2013 - Fixes for NullPointerException (see https://github.com/Red-Folder/Cordova-Plugin-BackgroundService/issues/7)
 * 27th August 2013 - Added TimerMilliseconds to returned JSONObject (see Issue 5)
 * 12th May 2013 - Updated to handle service being restarted by OS